XV (rapper)

-Donavan LaMond Johnson (born July 9, 1985) better known by his stage name XV is an American rapper, singer and songwriter from Wichita, Kansas.
+Donavan LaMond Johnson (born July 9, 1985) better known by his famous stage name XV is an American rapper, singer and songwriter from Wichita, Kansas.
 He first gained major attention after the release of his twelfth mixtape Everybody's Nobody, for which he received two awards from DJBooth.net.

 His name, XV, refers to the age (15) at which he began his musical career.
 On Monday July 26, 2010, XV announced that he had signed a recording contract with Warner Bros.
 Records via his Twitter page.

 Music career

 XV knew he wanted to pursue a career involving music.
 However, he did not become serious about the venture until a close friend died prior to him entering high school.
 His moniker, XV, the Roman numeral fifteen, refers to his age at the time he began his musical career.
 He graduated from Wichita Southeast High School in 2003.
 XV worked with producer Michael "Seven" Summers from 2005 to 2012, but since then the two have had a falling-out.

 After releasing Everybody's Nobody, XV received national attention and subsequently signed a recording contract with Warner Bros.
 Records on July 26, 2010, which he announced via his Twitter account.
 Although two other labels were vying for the artist, he chose Warner Brothers stating he felt the label had room to expand.
 In an interview with HipHop DX, XV stated that his album The Kid with the Green Backpack was aimed to be released in the first quarter of 2013 with Just Blaze serving as the executive producer.
 The album was never released.